Scottish education in the eighteenth century: Background

 The five ancient Scottish university colleges recovered from the disruption of the Reformation, civil wars and Restoration with a lecture-based curriculum that was able to embrace economics and science, offering a high-quality liberal education to the sons of the nobility and gentry.
-They established chairs of mathematics, astronomy was facilitated by the building of observatories, and Robert Sibbald was appointed as the first Professor of Medicine at Edinburgh and he co-founded the Royal College of Physicians of Edinburgh in 1681. helping the universities to become major centres of medical education and would put Scotland at the forefront of Enlightenment thinking.
+They established chairs of mathematics, astronomy was facilitated by the building of observatories, and Robert Sibbald was appointed as the first Professor of Medicine at Edinburgh and he co-founded the Royal College of Physicians of Edinburgh in 1681, helping the universities to become major centres of medical education.
+The universities would put Scotland at the forefront of Enlightenment thinking.

 Reform

-In the eighteenth century Scotland's universities went from being small and parochial institutions, largely for the training of clergy and lawyers, to major intellectual centres at the forefront of Scottish identity and life, seen as fundamental to democratic principles and the opportunity for social advancement for the talented.
-Chairs of medicine were founded at Marsichial College (1700), Glasgow (1713), St. Andrews (1722) and a chair of chemistry and medicine at Edinburgh (1713).
-It was Edinburgh's medical school, founded in 1732 that came to dominate.
-By the 1740s it had displaced Leiden as the major centre of medicine in Europe and was a leading centre in the Atlantic world.
+In the 18th century Scotland's universities were transformed from small and parochial institutions, largely for the training of clergy and lawyers, to major intellectual centres at the forefront of Scottish identity and life, seen as fundamental to democratic principles and the opportunity for social advancement for the talented.
+Chairs of medicine were founded at Marischal College in Aberdeen (1700), Glasgow (1713), St Andrews (1722) and a chair of chemistry and medicine at Edinburgh (1713).
+It was Edinburgh's medical school, founded in 1732, that came to dominate.
+By the 1740s it had displaced Leiden as the major centre of medicine in Europe, and was a leading centre in the Atlantic world.
 The universities still had their difficulties.
-The economic down turn in the mid-century forced the closure of St Leonard's College in St Andrews, whose properties and staff were merged into St Salvator's College to form the United College of St Salvator and St Leonard.
+The economic downturn in the mid-century forced the closure of St Leonard's College in St Andrews, whose properties and staff were merged into St Salvator's College to form the United College of St Salvator and St Leonard.

 Access

 Access to Scottish universities was probably more open than in contemporary England, Germany or France.
 Attendance was less expensive and the student body more representative of society as a whole.
 Humbler students were aided by a system of bursaries established to aid in the training of the clergy.
-In this period residence became divorced from the colleges and students were able to live much more cheaply and largely unsupervised, at home, with friends or in lodgings the university towns.
-The system was flexible and the curriculum became a modern philosophical and scientific one, in keeping with contemporary needs for improvement and progress.
+In this period residence became divorced from the colleges, and students could live much more cheaply and largely unsupervised, at home, with friends or in lodgings in the university towns.
+The system was flexible, and the curriculum became a modern philosophical and scientific one, in keeping with contemporary needs for improvement and progress.
 Scotland reaped the intellectual benefits of this system in its contribution to the European Enlightenment.